front-end-foundations/session1/readme.md

 ### Box Sizing

-Boxes are additive by default - the amount of space they take up in the browser will be a combination of CSS width, padding and border properties (margins are outside the box model).
+Examine the paragraphs in the inspector.
+Boxes are additive by default - the amount of space they take up in the browser will be a combination of width, padding and border properties (margins are outside the box model).

-There is another sizing method that is often prefered called `border-box`.
+There is another sizing method called `border-box`.
 This method calculates the border and padding within the width and is simpler to work with.

 Add `box-sizing: border-box/content-box` to review box model options.